fjramons/script-wait-until/README.md

 This helper functions is a convenient alternative to the well-known `timeout` command when the condition is not the result of a simple command run, but requires a series of verifications and conditionals to be made and creating separate standalone scripts is not feasible or advisable.

 The helper function is designed to wait for the condition only until a timeout limit, when the execution would return an abnormal status.
-Hence, this status must **always be tested before continuing the execution**, since there is no guarantee that the condition has been meet during the period.
+Hence, this status must **always be tested before continuing the execution**, since there is no guarantee that the condition has been met during the period.

 ## Syntax